-- Establish and maintain an ethos where children feel secure and are encouraged to talk and are listened to - Ensure that children know that there are adults in the school whom they can approach if they are worried or are in difficulty - Ensure there are systems in place for children to express their views and give feedback e.g. through school/class councils, safety questionnaires, participation in anti-bullying and esafety activities - Ensure that, where possible, the child's thoughts/wishes and feelings are sought and recorded on all referrals. - Include in the curriculum activities and opportunities which equip children with the skills they need to stay safe from abuse (including online) and to know where to get help - Ensure every effort is made to establish effective working relationships with parent carers and colleagues from other agencies - Operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff, Governors and volunteers who will work with children including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128) - As Education Safeguarding Practitioners, liaise with the three safeguarding partners in line with Working Together to Safeguard Children 2018 (updated February 2019)
+- Establish and maintain an ethos where children feel secure and are encouraged to talk and are listened to - Ensure that children know that there are adults in the school whom they can approach if they are worried or are in difficulty - Ensure there are systems in place for children to express their views and give feedback e.g. through school/class councils, safety questionnaires, participation in anti-bullying and e-safety activities - Ensure that, where possible, the child's thoughts/wishes and feelings are sought and recorded on all referrals. - Include in the curriculum activities and opportunities which equip children with the skills they need to stay safe from abuse (including online) and to know where to get help - Ensure every effort is made to establish effective working relationships with parent carers and colleagues from other agencies - Operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff, Governors and volunteers who will work with children including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128) - As Education Safeguarding Practitioners, liaise with the three safeguarding partners in line with Working Together to Safeguard Children 2023

-24.3.
-Chadsgrove will endeavour to support all children by:

-- Encouraging self-esteem and self-assertiveness through the curriculum, as well as promoting respectful relationships, challenging bullying and humiliating behaviour - Promoting a positive, supportive and secure environment giving pupils or students a sense of being valued - Consistently applying the school behaviour policy, which is aimed at supporting susceptible pupils or students.
+- 24.3.
+Chadsgrove will endeavour to support all children by: - Encouraging self-esteem and self-assertiveness through the curriculum, as well as promoting respectful relationships, challenging bullying and humiliating behaviour - Promoting a positive, supportive and secure environment giving pupils or students a sense of being valued - Consistently applying the school behaviour policy, which is aimed at supporting susceptible pupils or students.
 The school will ensure that the pupil knows that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred - Liaising with other agencies that support the pupil such as Children's Social Care Services, Child and Adolescence Mental Health Service (CAMHS), Educational Psychology Service and those agencies involved in the safeguarding of children; - The use of Early Help Services, when appropriate - Notifying Children's Social Care Services immediately there is a significant concern - Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is forwarded under confidential cover or securely via CPOMS to the child's new setting. - 24.4.
 Staff are made aware of the fact that some pupils or students at Chadsgrove, because of their learning and/or physical disability, are susceptible and may find it more difficult to recognise and report abuse.
-The school, therefore, recognises that it must take particular care, when working with children and young people with disabilities (Appendix K).
+The school, therefore, recognises that it must take particular care, when working with children and young people with disabilities (Appendix K). - 24.5.
+Should Chadsgrove place a pupil with an alternative provision provider, it continues to be responsible for the safeguarding of that pupil and will ensure that it is satisfied that the placement meets the child's needs.